How China Became the Largest Exporter in the WorldAugust in Blog

 If any of these places sound familiar to you, that’s because you’re probably importing from one of these cities.

 The SEZs attracted foreign investors by giving them tax and business incentives.
 Business owners were even allowed to build their own infrastructures without the approval of the central government.
-These zones fueled China’s economy and was the tool used for the conversion of the country from economically closed to export-oriented.
+These zones fueled China’s economy and were the tools used for the conversion of the country from economically closed to export-oriented.

 Because of the generally low wages given to Chinese factory workers, China quickly became known as the workshop of the world.
 This is why big companies such as Apple and Adidas choose to manufacture there and why Amazon sellers import from these Chinese cities.